fluxinc/DICOM7/README.md

 # OrderORM

-A medical order management system that bridges DICOM worklists and HL7 messaging systems.
-This application queries DICOM worklists for scheduled procedures and generates HL7 ORM messages to forward to compatible receivers.
+Order ORM queries DICOM Modality Worklist at a set interval, generates HL7 ORM orders, and sends them to a receiver.

 ## License